srinivas-vardhan/ml-streamlit-app/README.md

 ## c.
 Models Used & Comparison

-We implemented **six machine learning models** to solve this classification problem.
+Implemented **six machine learning models** to solve this classification problem.
 Below is the performance comparison.

 ### Model Performance Metrics